NganJason/Pomorunner/README.md

 * Users are able to start a Pomodoro timer for each planned tasks
 * Users are able to see their info and progress synchronised across multiple different tabs
 * Users are able to view random background photos and quotes every day
+* User information and progress will be saved in a backend database

 #### Tech Stack
 * Frontend - React, SCSS